greg-zometa/me/src/content/blog/comptia/a-plus/networking/network-services.md

 servers that work together to deliver an IP address to the client: recursive resolvers, root nameservers, TLD nameservers, and authoritative nameservers.

-### Recursive resolver

-The DNS recursor (also referred to as the DNS resolver) is a server that receives the query from the DNS client, and then interacts with other DNS servers to hunt down the correct IP.
-Once the resolver receives the request from the client, the resolver then actually behaves as a client itself, querying the other three types of DNS servers in search of the right IP.

-### Root nameservers

-First the resolver queries the root nameserver.
-The root server is the first step in translating (resolving) human-readable domain names into IP addresses.
-The root server then responds to the resolver with the address of a [top-level domain (TLD)](https://www.cloudflare.com/learning/dns/top-level-domain/) DNS server (such as .com or .net) that stores the information for its domains.

-### TLD nameservers

-Next the resolver queries the TLD server.
-The TLD server responds with the IP address of the domain’s authoritative nameserver.
-The recursor then queries the authoritative nameserver, which will respond with the IP address of the origin server.

-### Authoritative nameservers

-The resolver will finally pass the origin server IP address back to the client.
-Using this IP address, the client can then initiate a query directly to the origin server, and the origin server will respond by sending website data that can be interpreted and displayed by the web browser.

 ## DHCP

 [Dynamic Host Configuration Protocol](https://www.techtarget.com/searchnetworking/definition/DHCP) (DHCP) is a network